 Trigger Points in the Scalene Muscles

-Muscles have trigger points, heightened areas of electrical activity.
-These points can hurt locally, where they are, but they often refer pain to other parts of the body.
-Based on the variance within an individual’s soft tissue, these patterns are not always exact but they are mainly predictable and always recognizable.
+Muscles have trigger points and trigger points are heightened areas of electrical activity.
+These points can hurt locally, right where they are located, but they often refer pain to other parts of the body.
+Based on the variance within individual’s soft tissue, these patterns are not always exact, but they are mainly predictable and always recognizable.

 ***There are four known trigger points on the scalene muscles.
 These points refer pain from the lower neck, across the shoulder and back of the shoulder, the rhomboids near the spine, into the chest, down the thumb side of the arm, into the thumb and pointer finger, and into the palm.

-If you have concerns about a disrupted joint space causing arm pain, you should get it evaluated, and avoid unnecessary worry.
-But know that trigger points are powerful, and they are signals that your mind-body is asking for help through physical medicine, breathing, proper mechanics, and proper fitness.
+If you have concerns about a disrupted joint space causing arm pain, such as a disc herniation, get it evaluated and avoid unnecessary worry.
+But know that trigger points are powerful and they can feel scary.
+They are signals that your mind-body is asking for help through physical medicine, breathing, proper mechanics, and proper fitness.

 Injection culture has caused an untold amount of pain and confusion.
 Your body is compensating for something—and it is telling you that.
 When we inject muscles, we are not fixing the structure or the reason.
 Instead—often—we simply silence the messenger of pain and create an even worse problem/pattern.